bejayoharen/bjorg.github.io/_posts/2024-12-11-engineering-team-growth-1-job-description.markdown

 Although rarely listed in the job requirements, many companies implicitly or explicitly require candidates to fit into their culture.
 While I think it’s a great idea to make sure candidates share your values and will thrive at your company, “culture fit” requirements often become little more than stand-ins for how much the interviewer likes someone.
 Remember, you are not trying to select friends, you are trying to hire the people who will be best for the company.

 Obviously, I’m not suggesting you should hire people who are unpleasant to work with.
 You can and should filter out people with personality problems, and you should interview for people with the soft skills that make them easy to work with.
 For example, your job description might include things like “adept at collaborating with various stakeholders.”
-Be wary of vague requirements like the all-too-common “thrives in a fast paced environment”, which can be hard to test for, and focus on things you can test for like "able to juggle competing requirements from disparate stakeholders".
+Be wary of vague requirements like the all-too-common “thrives in a fast paced environment”, which can be hard to test for.
+Instead, focus on things you can test for like "able to juggle competing requirements from disparate stakeholders".

 # Footnotes